abalon1210/abalon1210.github.io/index.md

 comments: false
 ---

-<span style="font-size:12pt"> I recently got a Ph.D. from Software Engineering Lab (SELab) at Korea Advanced Institute of Science and Technology (KAIST), advised by Prof. Doo-Hwan Bae.
+<span style="font-size:12pt"> I am a researcher at the University of Adelaide and a member of the Centre for Research on Engineering Software Technology.
+I got a Ph.D. from the Software Engineering Lab (SELab) at Korea Advanced Institute of Science and Technology (KAIST), advised by Prof. Doo-Hwan Bae.
 I have a few experiences in leading research projects to analyze the reliability or safety of complex systems, such as platooning vehicles, swarming drones, and edge cloud-based systems.
 In addition, I have wide research experiences ranging from surveying, development, experimental dataset generation, and empirical analysis for complex systems.
+Currently, I focuse on testing Large-Language Models (LLMs) and applying digital twin-based testing techniques on autonomous and complex systems.

 ### Research Interests
 <span style="font-size:12pt"> Automated testing and analysis of large-scale complex systems, such as System-of-Systems (SoS) and Cyber-Physical Systems (CPS), focusing on statistical verification, automated debugging, and AI for SE methods.</span>

-### Education
+### Education & Experiences
+<span style="font-size:12pt"> 2023 May - Current &ensp;**Post-doc researcher at CREST center, University of Adelaide**, Adelaide, Australia

 <span style="font-size:12pt"> 2018 Mar - 2023 Feb &ensp;**Korea Advanced Institute of Science and Technology (KAIST)**, Daejeon, Republic of Korea
 <span style="font-size:12pt"> &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;Integrated Ph.
 D. course in Software Engineering Lab (SELab), Advisor: Doo-Hwan Bae